Cheryl Sew Hoy: Malaysian Global Innovation and Creativity Centre (MaGIC)

-In her time at MaGIC, Yeoh launched programs such as the Malaysia Accelerator Program (MAP), bringing together startups across ASEAN, 500Startups' Distro Dojo, the MaGIC Academy and also inked a three year partnership with Stanford University and Techstars, where she created immersive programs as a bridge for entrepreneurs in Southeast Asia to be exposed to the Silicon Valley startup ecosystem.
+In her time at MaGIC, Sew Hoylaunched programs such as the Malaysia Accelerator Program (MAP), bringing together startups across ASEAN, 500Startups' Distro Dojo, the MaGIC Academy and also inked a three-year partnership with Stanford University and Techstars, where she created immersive programs as a bridge for entrepreneurs in Southeast Asia to be exposed to the Silicon Valley startup ecosystem.

-MaGIC's Board of Directors include Mark Chang (Founder of Jobstreet), Khailee Ng (Managing Partner of 500Startups), Sajith Sivanandan (Managing Director of Google Malaysia, Vietnam, Philippines and New Emerging Markets), and Tan Sri Jamaludin Ibrahim (Axiata Group CEO and President).
+MaGIC's Board of Directors include Mark Chang (Founder of Jobstreet), Khailee Ng (Managing Partner of 500Startups), Sajith Sivanandan (managing director of Google Malaysia, Vietnam, Philippines and New Emerging Markets), and Tan Sri Jamaludin Ibrahim (Axiata Group CEO and President).

-Yeoh announced that she was stepping down from her position at MaGIC in January 2016.
+Sew Hoy announced that she was stepping down from her position at MaGIC in January 2016.

 Other work and ventures

-Yeoh previously mentored at The Founder Institute and The Thiel Fellowship on product management, building teams, fundraising, marketing & operations.
+Sew Hoy previously mentored at The Founder Institute and The Thiel Fellowship on product management, building teams, fundraising, marketing & operations.

-In 2015, Yeoh invested in BloomThis, a startup in Southeast Asia.
-Yeoh is also an investor and advisor for NEXT Academy, a coding school based in Malaysia that received US$300,000 in 2016 as seed investment from 500 Startups to focus on educational technology.
+In 2015, Sew Hoy invested in BloomThis, a startup in Southeast Asia.
+Sew Hoy is also an investor and advisor for NEXT Academy, a coding school based in Malaysia that received US$300,000 in 2016 as seed investment from 500 Startups to focus on educational technology.

-Yeoh is frequently invited to speak at global conferences and has spoken in the UK, Croatia, Hungary, Australia, Japan, India and Hong Kong.
+Sew Hoy is frequently invited to speak at global conferences and has spoken in the UK, Croatia, Hungary, Australia, Japan, India and Hong Kong.
 She recently spoke at the Global Entrepreneurship Summit (GES) 2016 in Silicon Valley alongside President Barack Obama and Mark Zuckerberg.
-In 2015, Yeoh represented Malaysia in a debate for Innovation Awards & Summit by The Economist in Hong Kong.
-Yeoh was a keynote speaker for 7th World Chinese Economic Forum held in London, United Kingdom in 2015.
-In December 2013, Yeoh delivered a TEDxKL speech titled "Success begets passion, not the other way around."
+In 2015, Sew Hoy represented Malaysia in a debate for Innovation Awards & Summit by The Economist in Hong Kong.
+Sew Hoy was a keynote speaker for 7th World Chinese Economic Forum held in London, United Kingdom in 2015.
+In December 2013, Sew Hoy delivered a TEDxKL speech titled "Success begets passion, not the other way around."

-In February 2016, Yeoh moved back to San Francisco, California, and was the chief marketing officer of Hack Reactor based in San Francisco, before they were acquired by Galvanized.
-She also served as an independent non-executive director of Flexiroam Limited, an Australia-based telecommunications company from 2016-2018, angel invests and advises tech companies through her consulting work.
+In February 2016, Sew Hoy moved back to San Francisco, California, and was the chief marketing officer of Hack Reactor based in San Francisco, before they were acquired by Galvanized.
+She also served as an independent non-executive director of Flexiroam Limited, an Australia-based telecommunications company from 2016 to 2018, angel invests and advises tech companies through her consulting work.

-As an immigrant to the United States, Yeoh is an avid supporter of immigration reform as a way to boost economic growth and create jobs for Americans.
+As an immigrant to the United States, Sew Hoy is an avid supporter of immigration reform as a way to boost economic growth and create jobs for Americans.